MzHmO/Parasite-Invoke/README.md

 ```
 ![изображение](https://github.com/MzHmO/Parasite-Invoke/assets/92790655/09264552-c58b-4fee-a4d6-ee6ecb7f8b46)

-You should just copy the signature into your code, then add arguments to call the method and quietly PARASITE on the PInvoke signature from someone else's .NET assembly.
+You should just copy the signature into your code, then add arguments to call the method and quietly PARASITE on the PInvoke signature from someone else's (often signed) .NET assembly.
 ```cs
 using System;
 using System.Reflection;